 A program may be planned which could lead to endorsement and certification as a middle school principal, a vocational school director, or a special education administrator.

 All of these endorsements require satisfactory completion of the School Leaders Licensure Assessment.
 Inquiries regarding certification in school administration can be directed to the Director of Clinical Services and Certification at 660-543-8441 or to the Department of Educational Leadership and Human Development 660-543-8834.

-Elementary School Administration - --
+- Elementary School Administration -

-Sem.
-Hours

-REQUIRE ed grad UATE COURSES
+REQUIRE D GRAD OUATE COURSES m.
+Hours 34

 EDAD 5110 Foundations of Ed.
 Admin (must be

 taken in first 6 hours of program) 3

 EDFL 5900 Introduction to Research (should be taken

-in first 12 hours of the program) 3
+in first 12 hours of the program)

-EDAD 5120 School Law
+EDAD 5120 School Law 3

-EDAD 5130 School Supervision
+EDAD 5130 School Supervision 3

-EDAD 5150 Ethics in Leadership
+EDAD 5150 Ethics in Leadership 3

-EDAD 5710 Public School Finance
+EDAD 57 10 Public School Finance

-EDAD 5720 Administration of the Middle Grades 3
+EDAD 5720 Administration of the Middle Grades

 EDAD 5730 School Personnel Admin

-EDFL 5320 Curriculum Development and Assessment 3
+EDFL 5320 Curriculum Development and Assessment

-EDAD 5420 Elementary School Administration 3
+5420 Elementary School Administration 3

 EDAD 6971 Spring Internship in School Admin 2

-EDAD 6969 Fall Internship in School Admin2
+EDAD 6969 Fall Internship in School Admin

-MINIMU IM GRAD DUATE HOUR TOTAL
+DUATE HOUR TOTAL 34

-A student must take 4 hours of internship in the following
+take 4 hours of internship in the following

-\ A student must take 4 hours of internship in the tollowing combinations only: Fall/Spring, Spring/Fall or Spring/Summer.
+combina tions only y: Fall/Spring, Spring/Fall or Spring/Summei :

-- Secondary School Administration -
+Secondary School Administration -

+occordary ochoors tammon anon

 Sem.
 Hours

-REQUIRE D GRAD JATE COURSES
+REQUIRE D GRAD UATE COURSES

 EDAD 5110 Foundations of Ed.
 Admin (must be

 taken in first 6 hours of program) 3

 EDFL 5900 Introduction to Research (should be

-taken in first 12 hours of the program3
+taken in first 12 hours of the program 3

 EDAD 5120 School Law

 EDAD 5130 School Supervision

 EDAD 5150 Ethics in Leadership

 EDAD 5710 Public School Finance

 EDAD 5720 Administration of the Middle Grades 3

-EDAD 5730 School Personnel Admin
+EDAD 5730 School Personnel Admin 3

 EDFL 5320 Curriculum Development and Assessment 3

 EDAD 5520 Secondary School Administration 3

 EDAD 6971 Spring Internship in School Admin 2

 EDAD 6969 Fall Internship in School Admin2

 MINIMU M GRAD UATE HOUR TOTAL